 It’s hard enough to mix five children, including her husband’s grown daughter, into a newly blended family.
 It’s a herculean task when a serious illness complicates the picture right away.
 But that’s exactly what Joni and her husband, Jim, did when Joni refocused on family life after breast cancer.
 In fact, they have since adopted a sixth child, the daughter of Jim’s niece who died in 2000 of Hodgkin’s disease.
 Today, Joni has been in remission for over a year, and she is happily raising her family and working with autistic preschoolers as a teaching assistant.

-Yet despite the happy ending, Joni doesn’t pretend that family life since breast cancer has always been a fairy tale.
+Yet despite the happy ending, Joni doesn’t pretend that it has always been a fairy tale.
 “My husband is a good man, and he was there for me no matter what,” says Joni.
 “But communication was hard at first, because Jim is naturally quiet.
 At the same time, I was scared to approach him about how he felt.
 And I guess I was so wrapped up in me, me, me for a while that I didn’t realise how much he was hurting, too.”

 Joni credits Jim’s religious faith with helping carry him through the crisis.
-In addition, Joni made a conscious effort to overcome her self-doubts while Jim pushed to get past his natural reticence.
-Says Joni, “Now we can talk comfortably about the cancer and our feelings.”
+In addition, she made a conscious effort to overcome her self-doubts while Jim pushed to get past his natural reticence.
+“Now we can talk comfortably about the cancer and our feelings,” she says.

-Physical intimacy was another hurdle for the newlyweds to cross, that we don’t always associate with family life after breast cancer but does make a difference.
+Physical intimacy was another hurdle for the newlyweds to cross.
 “After the surgery, I had to let my husband know I had no feeling in my chest,” says Joni.
 “Stimulation there had been my biggest turn-on before losing both breasts.
 But we make up for it by cuddling, kissing, and finding other ways to be close.”

-The impact on family life of a breast cancer diagnosis is sometimes more nuanced than we realise.
+Breast cancer’s impact on family life is sometimes more nuanced than we realise.
 To further help her children cope, Gerry took them to a support group for the children of cancer patients.
 It was there she learned about the dark cloud looming in her daughter’s mind.
-Says Gerry, “My daughter knew my mother had died of breast cancer, and now I had been diagnosed.
+“My daughter knew my mother had died of breast cancer, and now I had been diagnosed.
 She made the statement that she knew she was going to get it, too.”
 Once again, Gerry felt reassurance was the first order of business.
-“I told her that just because I had the disease didn’t mean that she would.”
+“I told her that just because I had the disease didn’t mean that she would get it.”
 Once the initial crisis had passed, there was time to discuss risk factors and the need for extra vigilance.

 Before long, Jackie was back at the helm of her bustling household.
-She says, “Family life after breast cancer was just as hectic as before – with kids, school, housework, and everything else.
-I had to get well quick.”
+She says, “Everything was just as hectic as before – with kids, school, housework and everything else.
+I had to get well fast.”
 But one key to her success was knowing how to accept help graciously when she needed it, especially during the difficult days of chemotherapy and radiotherapy.
 Her advice to other women undergoing breast cancer treatment: “Be open with people about what you need.”
-And let those who love you lend a hand when necessary with cooking, cleaning, shopping, child care, and the like.
+And let those who love you lend a hand when necessary with cooking, cleaning, shopping, child care and the like.
 You’ll feel better—and so will they.